Library Resources | May 03, 2016

 Recently, we conducted a brief survey of nearly 50 educators to learn more about the use and availability of books in schools.
 The results helped us determine the top reasons e-books can benefit both educators and students.

-Now that mobile technology has permeated the K-12 landscape, access to electronic resources has increased, and teachers working in 1:1 or Bring Your Own Device (BYOD) schools have some unique advantages.
+Now that mobile technology has permeated the K-12 landscape and access to electronic resources has increased, teachers working in 1:1 or Bring Your Own Device (BYOD) schools have some unique advantages.

 For example, many have the option to use database articles or e-books with their classes, thereby reducing hours spent at the photocopier making packets of supplementary reading materials.
 Using e-books saves time and offers more flexibility in when teachers deliver their lessons.
 In addition, students are less likely to lament that they’d lost their book, dropped it in a puddle, or left it at home.